-The Financial Statements set out on pages 28 to 41 do not take into account the liabilities to provide pension benefits which fall due after the year end.
-In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary, who carries out an actuarial valuation of such liabilities every three years, the latest valuation being at 31 March 2013.
+The Financial Statements set out on pages 32 to 48 do not take into account the liabilities to provide pension benefits which fall due after the year end.
+In respect of the Final Salary Section these liabilities are considered by the Scheme Actuary who carries out an actuarial valuation of such liabilities every three years, the latest valuation being at 31 March 2013.
 This valuation considers the funding position of the Final Salary Section and the level of contributions payable.

-In accordance with the Statement of Funding Principles dated 24 March 2014 the Trustee and Kingfisher have agreed that the employers should pay contributions to the Final Salary (FS) section of £35.75 million per year (less SPV income) with effect from 1 April 2014.
+In accordance with the Statement of Funding Principles dated 24 March 2014 the Trustee and Kingfisher have agreed that the employers should pay contributions to the Final Salary (FS) section of £35.75 million a year (less SPV income) with effect from 1 April 2014.
 This will be paid monthly to the FS section of the Scheme from April 2014, increasing with RPI after each three-year period.
 This rate includes allowance for expenses and death/incapacity benefit costs, but excludes PPF levies, which will be reimbursed separately by the Company.
 These contributions are set out in the Schedule of Contributions dated 24 March 2014 and are expected to be reviewed after the next actuarial valuation.

-The contribution schedule has been derived with reference to the Secondary Funding Objective (the Secondary Funding Objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
-The schedule includes all expenses and life insurance costs but excludes levies for the Pension Protection Fund.
-From the 2010 valuation the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to be able to secure benefits with insured annuities by 2030, if we chose to.
+The contribution schedule has been derived with reference to the Secondary funding objective (the Secondary funding objective targets a strong funding level which is in excess of the minimum Statutory Funding requirements), and is expected to improve the coverage of technical provisions beyond the recovery period for the current deficit.
+The schedule includes all expenses and life insurance costs.
+From the 2010 valuation the ultimate Secondary Funding Objective target is for the Scheme to be sufficiently funded to be in a position to secure benefits with insured annuities by 2030.